gabeharvey/beat-tap/README.md

 ## License

-Please refer to LICENSE in Beat-Tap Repository
+Please refer to LICENSE in Beat Tap Repository.